geoffmunn/utility-scripts/workflows.md

      - Time = 5pm (optional, only run this at any point between 5pm and 6pm)
      - Time = 5:30pm (optional, only run this at exactly 5:30pm)
  ```

+ Pick a combination of the 'when' values to match your requirements.
+Typically, 'always' will be the only when condition and you wouldn't include anything else.

  Example 1 - always withdraw all rewards: